0xPolygon/edge-contracts/docs/elin/contracts-upgradeable/token/ERC20/extensions/ERC20PermitUpgradeable.md

 *Returns the number of decimals used to get its user representation.
 For example, if `decimals` equals `2`, a balance of `505` tokens should be displayed to a user as `5.05` (`505 / 10 ** 2`).
 Tokens usually opt for a value of 18, imitating the relationship between Ether and Wei.
-This is the value {ERC20} uses, unless this function is overridden; NOTE: This information is only used for _display_ purposes: it in no way affects any of the arithmetic of the contract, including {IERC20-balanceOf} and {IERC20-transfer}.*
+This is the default value returned by this function, unless it&#39;s overridden.
+NOTE: This information is only used for _display_ purposes: it in no way affects any of the arithmetic of the contract, including {IERC20-balanceOf} and {IERC20-transfer}.*

 #### Returns